-Shemini Atzeret 5772, 2011

-It's About Time

-Rabbi David Etengoff

-Dedicated to the sacred memory of my sister-in-law, Ruchama Rivka Sondra, and the refuah shlaimah of Yosef Shmuel ben Miriam.
+Shemini Atzeret 5773, 2012 It's About Time Rabbi David Etengoff Dedicated to the sacred memories of my mother, Miriam Tovah bat Aharon Hakohen, father-inlaw, Levi ben Yitzhak, sister-in-law, Ruchama Rivka Sondra, my sister, Shulamit bat Menachem, and Shifra bat Chaim Alter, and the refuah shlaimah of Yosef Shmuel ben Miriam, Yehonatan Binyamin Halevy ben Golda Friedel, and Moshe Reuven ben Chaya.
 Nearly all civilizations and cultures have been focused upon the importance of time.
-We Jews are no exception to this well-nigh universal rule.
-By way of example, one need only cite the famous words of Shlomo Hamelech (King Solomon) as presented in the third chapter of his masterful examination of the human spirit known as Kohelet (Ecclesiastes).
+We Jews are no exception to this almost universal rule.
+By way of example, one need only quote the famous words of Shlomo Hamelech (King Solomon) as presented in the third chapter of his masterful examination of the human spirit known as Kohelet (Ecclesiastes).
 Herein we encounter 29 instances of the word "time" in the context of his brilliant and aphoristic description of the trials and tribulations inherent in the cycle of human existence:

-- 1. Everything has an appointed season, and there is a time for every matter under the heaven. - 2.
-A time to give birth and a time to die; a time to plant and a time to uproot that which is planted. - 3.
-A time to kill and a time to heal; a time to break and a time to build. - 4.
-A time to weep and a time to laugh; a time of wailing and a time of dancing. - 5.
-A time to cast stones and a time to gather stones; a time to embrace and a time to refrain from embracing. - 6.
-A time to seek and a time to lose; a time to keep and a time to cast away. - 7.
-A time to rend and a time to sew; a time to be silent and a time to speak. - 8.
-A time to love and a time to hate; a time for war and a time for peace.
-(This, and all Tanach translations, The Judaic Press Complete Tanach)
+1. Everything has an appointed season, and there is a time for every matter under the heaven.
+2. A time to give birth and a time to die; a time to plant and a time to uproot that which is planted.
+3. A time to kill and a time to heal; a time to break and a time to build.

+4. A time to weep and a time to laugh; a time of wailing and a time of dancing.

+5. A time to cast stones and a time to gather stones; a time to embrace and a time to refrain from embracing.
+6. A time to seek and a time to lose; a time to keep and a time to cast away.

+7. A time to rend and a time to sew; a time to be silent and a time to speak.